Stardown-app/Stardown/README.md

 ### Scrape websites

 * [Firecrawl](https://github.com/mendableai/firecrawl) is an API and SDKs for scraping websites and saving them as markdown or structured data.
+* [Mealie](https://github.com/mealie-recipes/mealie) is a self hosted recipe manager and meal planner.
+* [you-get](https://github.com/soimort/you-get) is a tiny command-line utility to download media contents (videos, audios, images) from the Web.
 * [Reader-LM](https://jina.ai/news/reader-lm-small-language-models-for-cleaning-and-converting-html-to-markdown/?nocache=1) is small language models that convert HTML to markdown.

 ### Paste structured data